SanskritFritz/BasicSync/README.md

 BasicSync is a simple app for running Syncthing on Android.

-There are intentionally very few features, so that the project is easy to maintain and keep updated.
-All configuration is done through Syncthing's own web UI.
+The app is intentionally kept very basic so that the project is easy to maintain and keep updated.
 BasicSync only controls when Syncthing runs.
+The actual configuration is done through Syncthing's own web UI.

 <img src="app/images/light.png" alt="light mode screenshot" width="200" /> <img src="app/images/dark.png" alt="dark mode screenshot" width="200" />